I welcome the Minister of State, Deputy Halligan.

-I thank Senator Warfield for his amendment.
-I have listened to the rationale behind it.
-I wish to ensure that the issue of capturing the web is not confused with a digital deposit system, particularly as they are two distinct matters.
-As recommended by the copyright review committee, the Bill broadens the existing copyright deposit system to enable the copyright deposit institutions to accept published material in electronic format as well as, or instead of, physical copies.
-This will allow copyright deposit institutions to collect non-print works in order to produce a shared archive of digital works, and facilitate the development of Ireland's national printed archive.
-It will also allow for works no longer published in hardcopy format to be deposited and ensure the continued archiving of important documents, including many Government reports and documents which are no longer published in hardcopy as a matter of course.
+I thank Senator Warfield for his amendment and have listened to the rationale behind it.
+I wish to ensure the issue of capturing the web is not confused with a digital deposit system, particularly as they are two distinct matters.
+As recommended by the copyright review committee, the Bill broadens the existing copyright deposit system to enable the copyright deposit institutions to accept published material in electronic format also as, or instead of, physical copies.
+This will allow copyright deposit institutions to collect non-print works in order to produce a shared archive of digital works and facilitate the development of Ireland's national printed archive.
+It will also allow for works no longer published in hard copy format to be deposited and ensure the continued archiving of important documents, including many Government reports and documents which are no longer published in hard copy as a matter of course.

-I urge the Senator not to press this amendment.
-There is goodwill from both Departments to ensure any aspects the Senators might be worried about will be dealt with.
+I urge the Senator not to press the amendment.
+There is goodwill in both Departments to ensure any aspect about which the Senators might be worried will be dealt with.

 I thank the Senator.

 The Senator is welcome.
-I would be disappointed to withdraw this amendment.
+I would be disappointed if I had to withdraw the amendment.

-The Senator can table it again on Report Stage if he wishes.
+The Senator can retable it on Report Stage, if he so wishes.

 Yes, but the Fianna Fáil amendment has delayed it for two years.
 How long does the Minister of State expect the feasibility study to take?

-I can only say it as I see it and as I have been informed, and I have been in discussion with both Departments.
-I reiterate that my Department and the Department of Culture, Heritage and the Gaeltacht have already been actively working together on this issue for some time.
-I can only give my word without passing the buck on this.
-We want a robust regulatory framework put in place.
-I assure the Senator, as I have assured Deputies, that this is already happening.
-The Minister for Culture, Heritage and the Gaeltacht has direct responsibility for the National Library, and the policy includes funding and governance.
+I can only say it as I see it and as I have been informed and I have been in discussions with both Departments.
+I reiterate that my Department and the Department of Culture, Heritage and the Gaeltacht have been actively working together on this issue for some time.
+I can only give my word without passing the buck.
+We want a robust regulatory framework to be put in place.
+I assure the Senator, as I have assured Deputies, that this is happening.
+The Minister for Culture, Heritage and the Gaeltacht has direct responsibility for the National Library of Ireland and the policy includes funding and governance.
 We have no alternative but to liaise with that Department.
 We will make a copyright amendment when needed.

-I understand where the Senator is coming from but it is obligatory for us to co-operate with that Department.
+I understand where the Senator is coming from, but it is obligatory for us to co-operate with that Department.
 The Minister has direct responsibility for the National Library of Ireland and its policy, which includes governance and funding, as I mentioned.
-I know from speaking with my officials we are already doing that and over the past number of months both Departments have been engaging.
+I know from speaking with my officials that we are doing that and that in the past few months both Departments have been engaging.

-There is no problem with giving regular updates to the Senator and it is not just a question of me leaving the Chamber, saying thanks and that in 12 months everything will be sorted.
+There is no problem with giving regular updates to the Senator.
+It is not just a question of me leaving the Chamber, saying thanks and that in 12 months everything will be sorted.

 There could be an election.

 Do not say that yet.
-I do not give instructions but I have advised both Departments that they should formulate a comprehensive plan on what needs to be done.
+I do not give instructions, but I have advised both Departments that they should formulate a comprehensive plan on what needs to be done.
 It may very well happen before those 12 months are up.
-I ask the Senators to bear with us on this as we are all in unison.
+I ask the Senators to bear with us as we are all in unison.
 I can see where they are coming from on the matter.
-I have no choice but to liaise with that Department for the time being.
+However, I have no choice but to liaise with that Department for the time being.

-I have not contributed on this amendment before but it seems, listening to the debate, that Senator Warfield was raising a matter that deserves serious consideration in the course of the debate on this Bill.
-The Minister of State is saying that until the feasibility study concludes, he cannot engage in any other way of dealing with the matter through this Bill.
-It seems a pity, given that we said earlier that we would be delighted to meet the Minister of State and his officials to discuss the matters in the other amendments.
-Is it possible to include in the meeting a discussion of the matter in Senator Warfield's amendment, even if a study is ongoing?
+I have not contributed on this amendment before, but it seems, listening to the debate, that Senator Warfield was raising a matter that deserves serious consideration in the course of the debate on the Bill.
+The Minister of State is saying that until the feasibility study concludes, he cannot engage in any other way of dealing with the matter through the Bill.
+It seems a pity, given that we said earlier we would be delighted to meet the Minister of State and his officials to discuss the matters raised in the other amendments.
+Is it possible to include in the meeting a discussion of the matter raised in Senator Warfield's amendment, even if a study is ongoing?

-I thank the Minister of State and we might endeavour to have the meeting before Report Stage.
-I do not know what the timeframe is for Report Stage.
+I thank the Minister of State.
+We might endeavour to have the meeting before Report Stage.
+I do not know what the timeframe is for taking Report Stage.

 The feasibility study that has suddenly become the main part of this debate was only included by Fianna Fáil in the Dáil as a result of the legislation entirely ignoring the digital deposit.
 The legislation deals with ebooks.
 I would not be doing my job as someone who holds the Government to account if I did not take into account the 90% of the people who came to the Department calling for this legal deposit.
-That includes all libraries, including Trinity, the National Library of Ireland and so on.
-If we called a vote on this, it would only help focus minds.
+That includes all libraries, including Trinity College Dublin, the National Library of Ireland and so on.
+If we were to call a vote on this amendment, it would only help to focus minds.

 - Bacik, Ivana.